 For more information on all the Alpine Bank offers, go to www.alpinebank.com

 The Morgridge Family Foundation is a private family foundation that invests in the transformation of education for both students and educators.
-A leader in educational philanthropy throughout the nation, the Morgridge Family Foundation supports educational initiatives in the areas of science, technology, engineering and mathematics (STEM), environmental stewardship, broadband access, educational inclusion for hospitalized children, innovative instructional practices and educator development.
+The Morgridge Family Foundation supports educational initiatives in the areas of science, technology, engineering and mathematics (STEM), environmental stewardship, broadband access, educational inclusion for hospitalized children, innovative instructional practices and educator development.
 The Foundation leads the nation in teacher training specific to technology integration in the classroom.

-In 1983, at the request of Lita Warner Heller, President of the Board of Ballet/Aspen, board member Christine Aubale Gerschel organized, founded and was elected president of a group of dynamic and energetic women that became a fundraising auxiliary for Ballet/Aspen, called Les Dames de Ballet.
+In 1983, at the request of Lita Warner Heller, President of the Board of Ballet Aspen, board member Christine Aubale Gerschel organized, founded and was elected president of a group of dynamic and energetic women that became a fundraising auxiliary for Ballet Aspen, called Les Dames de Ballet.
 In 1985, Gerschel and Joan Bracken Bain restructured the group into an autonomous organization with its own 501 (c)(3), renamed Les Dames d’Aspen, Ltd. In 2002, Gerschel once again became president of Les Dames d’Aspen and broadened its reach.
-Now in its 32nd year, this prestigious organization has contributed more than $3.6 million to local arts organizations and scholarships for local students pursuing university art degrees.
+Now in its 34th year, this prestigious organization has contributed more than $3.9 million to local arts organizations and scholarships for local students pursuing university art degrees.

 For more information visit www.lesdamesdaspen.com

 ACF isn’t doing good to feel good.
-The need is real, and the challenges are growing.
+The need is real.
 Colorado’s state education spending is in the bottom 10% nationally.
-Service workers commute hours each day to find good paying jobs, leaving their families in outlying areas where support services are lacking.
-Our greater community is challenged with poverty, language barriers, educational inequity and feelings of hopelessness.
-ACF believes in the strategy of collective impact – that by working together, we can build a better future for our entire community.
+Service workers commute to Aspen hours each day leaving their families in outlying areas where support services are lacking.
+And, our greater community is challenged with poverty, language barriers, educational inequity and feelings of hopelessness.

 For 125 years, Hotel Jerome has defined the true character of Aspen, drawing visitors from around the world with its exquisite accommodations, acclaimed dining and genuine hospitality.
 With the help of partnerships like the Aspen Santa Fe Ballet the hotel has once again regained its foothold as Aspen’s social hub.
 Join us at Prospect, an upscale American Bistro, the new Living Room and Lobby Bar or The J-Bar which continues to wow locals and visitors alike with its casual menu featuring The J-Burger and Jerome’s signature drink, the Aspen Crud.

-Diamond Resorts International, is one of the largest vacation ownership companies in the world, with more than 110 branded and affiliated resorts and nearly 23,000 guest beds in 14 countries, with destinations throughout the continental United States and Hawaii, Canada, Mexico, the Caribbean and Europe.
+Diamond Resorts International® is one of the largest vacation ownership companies in the world, with destinations throughout the continental United States and Hawaii, Canada, Mexico, the Caribbean and Europe.
 Offering simplicity, choice and comfort to more than 370,000 owners and members through the branded service of more than 5,500 team members worldwide, Diamond Resorts International® is dedicated to providing its guests with effortless and relaxing vacation experiences every time, for a lifetime.